Canada's Trudeau pledges assault rifle ban, pivots campaign amid blackface scandal

 Other images have since emerged, and Trudeau said on Thursday he was “wary” of ruling out the existence of even more because he could not remember those that had already come to light.

+On Friday, Trudeau said a video that emerged on Thursday showing him with his arms, face and even parts of his legs blackened came from a costume day when he worked as a whitewater rafting guide on the Red River in Quebec, when he was in his early 20s.

-Reporting by David Ljunggren, additional reporting by Kelsey Johnson, writing by Steve Scherer; Editing by David Gregorio and Nick Zieminski
+Additional reporting by Steve Holland in Washington and Kelsey Johnson and Steve Scherer in Ottawa; writing by David Ljunggren and Steve Scherer, Editing by David Gregorio and Nick Zieminski